 Cells with recognized TCR sequence will now be colored according to their clonotype and spot size is changed to normal.
 The cells will be highlighted and enlarged if you hover the mouse on the clonotype name.
 Details on the number of cells in each clonotype and relevant antigen information are displayed in a table format.

-There are two ways to perform clonotype count:
+There are two ways to perform clonotype count.
+You can switch between them using the Group by option:

-In your clonotype table, the Groups column will show what groups that clonotype belongs to..
+You can view shared clonotypes with stacked bar charts in the clonotype panel.
+The Groups column will show what groups that clonotype belongs to.
 (In the example, the first clonotype (48 cells) exists in P1211 (48 cells) and the second clonotype (39 cells) exists in P1023 (39 cells) with the Patient metadata)

 The Groups column will correspond to your current annotations in the metadata tab.
 (For example, if you want to view what Locations (Normal, Blood or Tumor) have a clonotype, change the annotation to Location.)